NenX/Rust-and-C-Interoperability-Practical-Guide/README.md

 This tutorial was inspired by [rust-ffi-to-c](https://github.com/vanjacosic/rust-ffi-to-c)

-This is a nanny tutorial on how to call C libraries from Rust.
+A step-by-step guide on integrating C libraries with Rust applications.

-This repository has the final code for this tutorial, and it works well on both Windows and Linux.
+This repository contains complete working code for both Windows and Linux platforms.
-First clone the library, then:
+To get started:

-## Run first time, Linux
+## First Run on Linux
 ```shell
 $ ./build_lib_and_run.sh

 ```
-## Run first time, Windows
+## First Run on Windows
 ```shell
 $ ./build_lib_and_run.ps1

 ```
-## Next steps
+## Subsequent Runs
-Later on you can do, `cargo run`.
+For subsequent runs, simply use `cargo run`.

 ```shell
 $ cargo run